daiscog/ngx-http-request-state/libs/ngx-http-request-state/README.md

 ## Versions

-Use version `2.x.x` for Angular 14.
+Use version `2.1.x` for Angular 14 or 15.
-Use version `1.2.0` for Angular 13 or earlier.
+Use version `1.2.0` for Angular 8 to 13.
+Angular versions 7 and earlier are not supported.

 ## API